-- i.
-A landscape island must be provided every five (5) parking spaces and at the end of every row of parking spaces. - Landscape islands may be consolidated and intervals may be adjusted as necessary to preserve existing trees or facilitate stormwater management.

-- iii.
-Landscape islands abutting a single row of parking spaces must be at least eight (8) feet in width and the same length as the parking spaces.
+- iii).
+Breaks for vehicular and pedestrian access are permitted. - b).
+Landscape Strip with Fence - i).
+A minimum six (6) foot wide landscape strip planted with a minimum three (3) foot tall fence and one (1) tree per thirty (30) feet of lot line. - ii).
+Fencing must be generally designed as metal fence panels between masonry pillars and constructed of permanent, durable materials, such as brick, stone, iron, steel, or aluminum. - iii).
+Breaks for vehicular and pedestrian access are permitted. - .
+Landscape Islands - A landscape island must be provided every five(5) parking spaces and at the end of every row of parking spaces. - ii.
+Landscape islands may be consolidated and intervals may be adjusted as necessary to preserve existing trees or facilitate storm water management. - Landscape islands abutting a single row of parking spaces must be at least eight (8) feet in width and the same length as the parking spaces.
 Each island must include one (1) large tree. - iv.
 Landscape islands abutting a double row of parking spaces must be at least eight (8) feet in width and the same length as the parking spaces.
 Each island must include two (2) large trees.